 I was, as I'm sure you could guess, thrilled.
 I wanted to follow up this success in any way I could.
 I proceeded to sell an assortment of stories to pretty much every major market in the SF field, to the point that around 1990 a short-fiction reviewer referred to me in Locus as "ubiquitous."
 Which was lovely.

-Meanwhile, "Why I Left Harry's All-Night Hamburgers" proceeded to get reprinted all over the place; it's appeared in at least half a dozen languages, it's been included in textbooks, and I even sold the radio and comic book rights.
+Meanwhile, "Why I Left Harry's All-Night Hamburgers" proceeded to get reprinted all over the place; it's appeared in at least half a dozen languages, it's been included in textbooks, I sold radio and comic book rights, and eventually it was even optioned by Warner Brothers for a feature film.
+(Which does not mean any movie will ever be made.)
 The most obvious way to follow this up, and to cash in, was to write sequels.

 So I started plotting sequels.
 Since the original story is completely self-contained and I didn't want to retroactively screw up the ending, none of the sequels involved bringing back the original narrator; instead they were all riffs on the idea that there's a diner in West Virginia that's regularly visited by travelers from alternate realities.

-But one of them was short and simple enough that it did get written, and sold to Asimov's, where it even got the cover illustration.
+But one of them was short and simple enough that it did get written back in that first rush of enthusiasm, and it sold to Asimov's, where it even got the cover illustration.

 That was "A Flying Saucer with Minnesota Plates."